Addendum to booking Terms & Conditions for Soccer Matches

 Airline Overbookings – Avoca is not responsible for overbooking by airlines resulting in the passenger/s being denied boarding.
 In the case of denied boarding it is the airline’s responsibility to re-route / re-book the passenger/s on alternative flights and if required, to provide the passenger/s with compensation.
 The new flight arrangements should be made by the passenger/s directly with the airline at the time of check-in.

 4. AIRPORT AND ONLINE CHECK-IN

 Airline check-in counters close approximately sixty minutes prior to flight departure.
 Allow a minimum check-in time of at least three hours for international flights and ninety minutes for domestic flights.
-Boarding gates close twenty minutes prior to flight departure and are usually a considerable distance away from the check in area.
+Boarding gates close twenty minutes prior to flight departure and are usually a considerable distance away from the check-in area.
 Passengers are advised to check in early, clear security and immigration and report to their correct boarding gate at least forty five minutes before flight departure.

 Many airlines are now recommending the use of online check-in.
 This can be done up to 24 hours prior to departure but it varies from airline to airline.
 It is advisable to check online with the airline directly.
-Online check-in reduces airport check-in time and will allow the passenger to reconfirm his/her assigned seat and, if a seat has not been assigned (depending on the airline), it will allow pre-assignment of seat.
+Online check-in reduces airport check-in time and will allow the passenger to reconfirm his/her assigned seat and, if a seat has not been assigned (depending on the airline), it will allow pre-assignment of the seat.

-Avoca can if requested to do so in writing (e-mail will suffice) by the Client, arrange for the Client to be checked-in on-line subject to the following conditions:
+Avoca can if requested to do so in writing (e-mail will suffice) by the Client, arrange for the Client to be checked-in online subject to the following conditions:

 • Avoca does so as the agent of the Client subject to these terms and conditions and the terms and conditions of the airline concerned